Reexamining constraints on neutron star properties from perturbative QCD: neutron star EOS

-This prescription works well for both pure neutron matter (PNM) and symmetric nuclear matter (SNM) EOSs, but we only take the PNM EOS from \cite{Drischler:2017wtt, Drischler:2020yad}.
-The main consideration is that PNM is perturbative and its EOS may be convergent even if chiral EFT is shown to be non-renormalizable.
-The EOS for nuclear matter in beta-equilibrium is then constructed based on a series expansion in proton fraction $x_p=n_p/n_B$ described in ~\cite{Forbes:2019xaz}.
+This prescription works well for both PNM and SNM EOSs, but the approach focuses on the PNM calculation from \cite{Drischler:2017wtt, Drischler:2020yad}.
+The EOS for nuclear matter in beta-equilibrium is then constructed based on an expansion in proton fraction $x_p=n_p/n_B$ described in ~\cite{Forbes:2019xaz}.
 This approach incorporates nuclear saturation properties by imposing a boundary condition at $x_p=1/2$.
 Unlike those based on the parabolic expansion centered around $x_p=1/2$, the resulting beta-equilibrium EOS is only moderately sensitive to the properties of SNM.
-While we acknowledge that theoretical and experimental probes of SNM near and below saturation densities are very valuable inputs, they may suffer from currently unknown systematic uncertainties, as the recent neutron skin measurements might have indicated~\cite{PREX:2021umo,Reed:2021nqk}.
-Adding that neutron stars are mostly neutrons, we believe this informed and flexible approach is a noteworthy alternative to those in the literature for connecting nuclear physics to neutron star observables.
-For the purpose of this paper, the results are insensitive to the choices between SNM-centered or PNM-centered expansions, and we will only present results based on the latter.
+While theoretical and experimental probes of SNM near and below saturation densities are very valuable inputs, they may suffer from currently unknown systematic uncertainties, as the recent neutron skin measurements might have indicated~\cite{PREX:2021umo,Reed:2021nqk}.
+Adding that neutron stars are mostly neutrons, this informed yet flexible approach is a noteworthy alternative to those in the literature for connecting nuclear physics to neutron star observables.
+For the purpose of this work, the results are insensitive to the choices between SNM-centered or PNM-centered expansions, and only results based on the latter will be presented.
 A systematic comparison of the two and careful examinations of low-energy nuclear inputs will be reported in another work focusing on low-density EOSs.